curityio/idsvr-docker/README.md

 ## Kubernetes Non Root Check

-You may need to use the Kubernetes `runAsNonRoot` security context setting:
+You may need to deploy the docker image and also use the Kubernetes `runAsNonRoot` security context setting:

 ```yaml
 spec: